-If it seems like M. Knight Shyamalan's personal mission is to keep the Pennsylvania horror movie market alive, well... there's good reason.
+If it seems like M. Knight Shyamalan's personal mission is to keep the Pennsylvania horror movie market alive, well... there's good reason: his production company is located in Berwyn, Chester County.
 Filmed in Philadelphia, Split - Shyamalan's 14th movie - was released in theatres on January 20, 2017.
 It tells the story of Kevin Wendell Crumb (played by James McAvoy), a ruthless killer with dissociative identity disorder.
 Although not all reviews were kind, the film was generally well-received by critics.
 In its first three months, Split grossed more than $240 million.

 Glass, 2019 -